 This dairy-free cake is not as sweet as traditional carrot cakes.

-- 1 1/2 cups (1/2 pound) unsalted toasted almonds or walnuts (see note on toasting nuts) Add to list
+- 1 1/2 cups (1/2 pound) unsalted toasted almonds or walnuts (see note) Add to list

 - 1/4 cup muscovado sugar Add to list

 - 2 teaspoons lemon zest Add to list

 - 1 1/2 teaspoons baking powder Add to list

 - 1/2 teaspoon freshly grated nutmeg Add to list

 - 1/3 cup turbinado sugar Add to list

 - 1 teaspoon vanilla extract Add to list